FreeCAD/FreeCAD-documentation/README.md

 # The FreeCAD documentation

-**Note**: This repository contains an automatic conversion of the FreeCAD wiki located at https://wiki.freecadweb.org to [markdown format](https://en.wikipedia.org/wiki/Markdown).
+**Note**: This repository contains an automatic conversion of the FreeCAD wiki located at https://wiki.freecadweb.org to the [markdown format](https://en.wikipedia.org/wiki/Markdown).
 The conversion is done automatically through the [migrate.py](./migrate.py) script located within this repository.
 The script downloads the wiki contents in XML format using the MediaWiki API and uses [pandoc](https://pandoc.org/) to convert between mediawiki and markdown formats.
-Chech the [TODO](TODO.md) file for more explanation.
+This is a work in progress towards a more usable version of the documentation.
+Check the [TODO](TODO.md) file for more explanation.

 ## Introduction

 This is the documentation wiki of [FreeCAD](http://www.freecadweb.org).
-There are several ways to use this documentation: by exploring the **hubs**, by following the **manual**, or by using the **Help menu** entries from within FreeCAD.
-This is a work in progress, written by the community of users and developers of FreeCAD.
-If you find information that is wrong or missing, please [help FreeCAD](Special:MyLanguage/help_FreeCAD.md)!
+There are several ways to use this documentation: by exploring the **hubs**, by following the **manual**, or by **searching** for a specific page.
+The **Help menu** entries from within FreeCAD also allow you to browse this documentation, online or offline.
+This documentation is a work in progress, written by the community of users and developers of FreeCAD.
+If you find information that is wrong or missing, please [help](Special:MyLanguage/help_FreeCAD.md)!

 ## The hubs